qingh2o/Console-Finances/README.md

 This Console-Finances was created for bootcamp students who were taking the fourth week's challenge.
 In this challenge, my task was to create JavaScript code to analyse a company's financial records.

-When the code is opened in a browser, the resulting analysis should look similar to the following:
+When the final code is opened in a browser, the resulting analysis should look similar to the following:

   ```text
   Financial Analysis